BASE jumping: High BASE jumps

 Many BASE jumpers are motivated to make jumps from higher objects involving free fall.
 High BASE jumps are those which are high enough for the jumper to reach terminal velocity.
 High BASE jumps are often called "slider up" jumps due to the use of a slider reefing device.

 High BASE jumps present different hazards than low BASE jumps.
 With greater height and airspeed, jumpers can fly away from the cliff during freefall, allowing them to deploy their parachute far away from the cliff they jumped from and significantly reduce the chance of object striking.
 However, high BASE jumps also present new hazards such as complications resulting from the use of a wingsuit.

 Tandem BASE jumps

 Tandem BASE jumping is when a skilled pilot jumps with a passenger attached to their front.
-It is similar to skydiving and is offered in the US.
+It is similar to skydiving and is offered in the US and many other countries.
 Tandem BASE is becoming a more accessible and legal form of BASE jumping.